The Baptist Name The

 New Testament Baptist churches, and this gospel has been cherished, preached,

 and preserved pure by them for two thousand years.
-Baptist churches have
+Baptist churches have not

-not had the elaborate cathedrals, massive choirs, clerical collars, and polished
+had the elaborate cathedrals, massive choirs, clerical collars, and polished

 crosses, but they have biblical Christianity with its simplicity, authority,

 and presence of God.
-The name “Baptist” was given to the Lord’s little
+The name “Baptist” was given to the Lord’s little flocks

-good of His churches.
+of His churches.
 Even though the name “Baptist” is no longer a definitive,

 it is the name by which the Lord’s virgin and age climaxing churches will